Constitution of the International Relations Council of Northeastern University

 6. The Head Delegate has the authority to set all policies, in line with IRC Guidelines, the IRC Code of Conduct, and University Policies that govern both the behavior and actions of the delegation.
 Such policies require the approval of the Selection Committee for the trip in question.

 Section 6: Travel is to be organized by the Head Delegate, and the Executive Board with special consideration to the VP of Events, in a manner deemed appropriate by both.
 Once the official travel plans have been set up the delegation must be informed.
 In cases where travel plans are established before the selection of a Head Delegate, they will be determined by the Executive Board.

 Section 7: Hotel room assignments shall be determined by the Faculty Advisor, who will consult with the Head Delegate prior to finalizing these decisions.
 The Decision will be announced a week prior to the team departing Boston.
 Any member of the team with serious concern over their room assignment, may approach the Faculty Advisor and ask that the assignment be reconsidered.

 Section 8: All team members are required to travel with the delegation, and by the mode(s) of transportation selected by the Head Delegate and executive board.
 Travel is governed by the following rules:

-- No member of the team may take alternative travel without the consent of a Faculty Advisor;
+2. No member of the team may take alternative travel without the consent of a and Faculty Advisor;

 Section 9: The delegation is considered to be at conference from the moment it departs campus until the moment it returns.
 This means that delegates will be held to all expectations of the IRC during that time.